Aziza95/lightweightchampions/README.md

 We have one example that controls LED brighness with two buttons.
 If user press the button forcefully LED brighness increases.
 If user press the button gently LED brighness decreases.

+We have one example with a simple dimming up and down functionality, it recieves a 1 or a 0 from the arduino and increments up or down depending on the ceiling value.

 # Collabortors of this projects are:

 Aziza Bahaviddinova,